awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ## Create Lambda functions by using the AWS SDK for Java

-Use the Lambda runtime API to create the Java classes that define the Lamdba functions.
+Use the Lambda runtime API to create the Java classes that define the Lambda functions.
 In this example, there are two workflow steps that each correspond to a Java class.
 There are also extra classes that invoke the AWS services.
 All Java classes are located in a package named **com.example**.

 To create a Lambda function by using the Lambda runtime API, implement **com.amazonaws.services.lambda.runtime.RequestHandler**.
 The application logic that's executed when the workflow step is invoked is located in the **handleRequest** method.
 The return value of this method is passed to the next step in a workflow.